CaseyFaist/SimpleEchoServer/README.md

 It's a huge security risk to include dotfiles in repos, but as no important secrets are stored and the contents are required to make the application run as intended, I broke that rule to keep the onboarding simple.

 Normally for onboarding documentation, even with simple non-secret-containing dotfiles, I prefer to include a `dotfile_EXAMPLE` to avoid any risk of the real thing being checked.
-But, I did not want onboarding steps that I could easily include for reviewer convenience, and the only secret involved is set using the `make secret` command at the beginning.
+But, I did not want to complicate the onboarding steps wheb I could easily include this for reviewer convenience, and the only secret involved is set using the `make secret` command at the beginning.

 ### pytest.ini

-I spent more time than I wish to admit fighting to get environment-aware tests due to a bit of unfamiliarity with pytest env management.
+I spent more time than I wished fighting to get environment-aware tests due to a bit of unfamiliarity with pytest env management.
 This is a restriction of pytest, and while it's actually good for a testing framework to force users to be explicit about testing assumptions, I could have bailed on demonstrating the `secret_key` functionality in tests and focused on a wider variety of test inputs, or perhaps restricted endputs.
 I did not do that - I traded more robust testing on part of my features for complete but shallow testing for all of my intended features.
 It would have been great to have both, but I stand by my choice.